-Boom lifts are classified as vehicle-mounted devices used to lift people.
-The base of the boom lift rests on wheels or on stabilizing “feet”.
-Workers are lifted and lowered while standing on the bucket platform attached to the boom arm.
-This is the base mechanism that allows aerial lifts to be used in construction and a wide variety of other jobs.
+Also, boom lifts are classified as vehicle-mounted devices used to lift people.
+The base of the boom lift rests on wheels or stabilizing “feet.”
+Workers are lifted and lowered while standing on a bucket platform attached to the boom lift’s arm.
+This is the base mechanism that allows this type of aerial lift to be used in construction and a variety of other industries.

 Can You Use a Boom Lift as a Crane?

-No, you cannot.
-Boom lifts and cranes are made for different jobs and are not designed for the same capabilities.
-A boom lift may not have the same lifting and moving power as a crane, and a crane is not able to accommodate workers.
-When looking at a boom lift vs crane, a boom lift can be overloaded and damaged when used as a crane, potentially causing injuries or death.
+A boom lift does not have the same lifting and moving power as a crane, and a crane is unable to accommodate workers.
+When looking at a boom lift or crane, a boom lift can be overloaded and damaged when used as a crane, potentially causing injuries or fatalities.

 OSHA guidelines prohibit the use of boom lifts for cranes, and vice versa.
 So, when you use boom lifts, cranes, or other industrial equipment, consider the equipment’s purpose.
 Then, you can use the equipment for its intended purpose.